mpanunto/PanunTools/docs/README_CreateFireProgression.md

 ### Users have two options:
 1. Create a FireProgression feature class by processing all perimeters
-2. Create a FireProgression feature class by updating one previously generated with the latest perimeter
+2. Create a FireProgression feature class by updating one that already exists with a new perimeter

 ![screenshot_CreateFireProgression_2.png](/docs/screenshot_CreateFireProgression_2.png?raw=true)